A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 Parameter transfer, which trains the target network by inheriting parameters from the source network, also has been applied in fault diagnosis.
-In \cite{he2019improved}, He \emph{et al.} propose deep transfer auto-encoder for fault diagnosis of gearbox under variable working conditions with small training samples.
-An improved deep auto-encoder is pre-trained by using sufficient auxiliary data in the source domain, and its parameters are then transferred to the target model.
+In \cite{he2019improved}, He \emph{et al.} propose deep transfer AE for fault diagnosis of gearbox under variable working conditions with small training samples.
+An improved deep AE is pre-trained by using sufficient auxiliary data in the source domain, and its parameters are then transferred to the target model.
 In order to adapt to the characteristics of the testing data, the improved deep transfer is fine-tuned by small training samples in the target domain.
 Shao \emph{et al.} \cite{shao2018highly} present a CNN-based machine fault diagnosis framework.
-In this framework, lower-level network parameters are transferred from a previously trained deep architecture, while high-level parameters and the entire architecture are fine tuned by using task-specific mechanical data.
-Experimental results illustrate that the propose method can make the test accuracy near 100\% on three mechanical datasets, and in the gearbox dataset, the accuracy can reach 99.64\%.
+In this framework, lower-level network parameters are transferred from a previously trained deep architecture, while high-level parameters and the entire architecture are fine-tuned by using task-specific mechanical data.
+Experimental results illustrate that the proposed method can achieve the test accuracy near 100\% on three mechanical datasets, and in the gearbox dataset, the accuracy can reach 99.64\%.
 Kim \emph{et al.} \cite{kim2019new} propose a method named selective parameter freezing (SPF) for fault diagnosis of rolling element bearings.
 Different from the previous approaches, SPF selects and freezes output-sensitive parameters in the layers of the source network, and only allows to retrain unnecessary parameters to the target data.
 This method provides a new option for the optimization of parameter transfer.
+In \cite{8957129}, Miao \emph{et. al} provide a novel intelligent method for planetary gearbox fault diagnosis.
+By dividing the parameters of the classification layer and using a few new fault data to fine-tune the learned network parameters, the proposed method can quickly realize the diagnosis of new type faults while maintaining the original recognition ability.